Learn to fly – No prior experience required

-A Merseyflight membership gives you so many benefits that other flying schools do not, including online booking, online student records and logbooks, free educational resources to aid your ground study, free hire of our PA-38 flight simulator and much more.
+A Merseyflight membership gives you so many benefits that other flying schools do not, including online booking, online student records and logbooks, free educational resources to aid your ground study and much more.

 Upon purchase you will receive email confirmation with membership activation instructions.